Evaluating On-Demand Pay Providers in the New Normal

 That’s a great question.
 So, it varies.
-But with DailyPay, it comes at no cost to the employer.
-And employees using the platform, just pay a flat fee whenever they initiate an on-demand pay transfer.
+But with DailyPay, employees using the platform, just pay a flat fee whenever they initiate an on-demand pay transfer.
 So for next day ACH transfers, the fee is 1.99 and an instant transfer is 2.99.
 We intentionally developed this super simple pricing structure to be very intuitive.
 It’s just like an ATM.
 And this helps to ensure that users have a transparent and positive experience.
 And our savings and budgeting tools are also totally free.

 Yeah.
 I was going to say, I have a question here from Aaron.